vseryakov/backendjs/README.md

 * All commands above will behave exactly the same

-* **Tables are not created by default**, in order to initialize the database run the server or the shell with `-db-create-tables` flag, it is called only inside a master process, a worker never creates tables on start
+* **Tables are not created by default**, in order to initialize the database, run the server or the shell with `-db-create-tables` flag, it is called only inside a master process, a worker never creates tables on start

   - prepare the tables in the shell